Environmental engineering: Ancient civilizations

-Modern era
+19th century

-Very little change was seen from the decline of the Roman Empire until the 19th century, where improvements saw increasing efforts focused on public health.
+Very little change was seen from the decline of the Roman Empire until the 19th century, where improvements saw increasing efforts focused on public health in densely populated urban centers.
 Modern environmental engineering began in London in the mid-19th century when Joseph Bazalgette designed the first major sewerage system following the Great Stink.
 The city's sewer system conveyed raw sewage to the River Thames, which also supplied the majority of the city's drinking water, leading to an outbreak of cholera.
 The introduction of drinking water treatment and sewage treatment in industrialized countries reduced waterborne diseases from leading causes of death to rarities.

+20th century

-The field emerged as a separate academic discipline during the middle of the 20th century in response to widespread public concern about water and air pollution and other environmental degradation.
+The field emerged as a separate academic discipline during the middle of the 20th century in response to widespread public concern about water and air pollution and other environmental degradation on a national-scale.
 As society and technology grew more complex, they increasingly produced unintended effects on the natural environment.
 One example is the widespread application of the pesticide DDT to control agricultural pests in the years following World War II.
-The story of DDT as vividly told in Rachel Carson's Silent Spring (1962) is considered to be the birth of the modern environmental movement, which led to the modern field of "environmental engineering."
+The story of DDT as vividly told in Rachel Carson's Silent Spring (1962) is considered to be the birth of the modern environmental movement, which led to the autonomous discipline of "environmental engineering."

+21st century

+With the increased ability of the human population to impact the global environment, the discipline of environmental engineering recognized its role in solving the grand challenges of the 21st century.
+Five areas of opportunity, where environmental engineers are uniquely positioned to positively impact the global environment, include: